Steven Butler's Family History Website

 Native of the State of Tennessee

-There is some uncertainty regarding John W. Mile's date of birth.
+There is some uncertainty regarding John W. Miles's date of birth.
 His death certificate states that he was born on December 14, 1837, but the man who supplied that information, John's son-in-law, Rufus Kay Walker (signed as "Kay Walker")--husband of John's daughter, Novella--almost certainly made a mistake.
 This is understandable in view of the fact that Walker had no direct knowledge of John W.'s birthdate and was therefore either misinformed by someone else, or simply made a guess.
 To add to the confusion, John W. Mile's tombstone bears the birthdate December 4, 1837, not December 14, as Walker stated on the death certificate.

-Federal census records, which are the only other documents we have that provide at least an approximate date of birth for John W. Miles, show that he was 15 in 1860 (born about 1845), that he was 23 in 1870 (born about 1847), that he was 33 in 1880 (born about 1847), that he was 64 in 1900 (born in November 1935), that he was 65 in 1910 (born about 1845), and that he was 81 in 1920 (born about 1839).
-So, which of these is correct?
+Federal census records, which are the only other documents we have that provide at least an approximate date of birth for John W. Miles, say that he was 15 in 1860 (born about 1845), that he was 23 in 1870 (born about 1847), that he was 33 in 1880 (born about 1847), that he was 64 in 1900 (born in November 1935), that he was 65 in 1910 (born about 1845), and that he was 81 in 1920 (born about 1839).
+So, which of these ages is correct?

 To determine which birthdate is correct, we may also look to Franklin County, Tennessee court records, which in October 1856 refer to John as a "minor heir" of William B. Miles, which means that he was under the age of 21 at that time, although, unfortunately, his precise age is not given.
 In May 1863, his court-appointed guardian, John Duncan, asked to be relieved of his duties owing to his (Duncan's) advancing age.
 If John had been born in 1837, as his death certificate states, he would have turned 21 in 1858 and therefore, would no longer have been in need of a guardian, but in 1863, he still had one.
 This is why the date of birth on his death certificate, provided by a man who had no direct knowledge of John's birth, is almost certainly incorrect.